clydehillwa/clydehillwa.github.io/index.md

 ### City Government

 The residents of Clyde Hill elect a Mayor and five City Council members.
-The Mayor hires a full-time professional city administrator to serve under them with responsibilty for administrative and other duties (ex budget preparation, people management, etc.).
+The Mayor hires a full-time professional city administrator to administrate.
+The city manager serves under the Mayor.

 The formal term here is a _Hybrid City Administrator System_.
 Clyde Hill is a _Mayor-Council_ city: "a mayor elected at-large, who serves as the city's chief administrative officer, and a separately elected council (elected either at-large or from districts) which serves as the municipality's legislative body.
 This separation of powers is based on the traditional federal and state models in the United States."
 [Municipal Research and Services Center](https://mrsc.org/Home/Explore-Topics/Legal/General-Government/City-and-Town-Forms-of-Government.aspx)